ucbrise/flor/README.md

 [![PyPI](https://img.shields.io/pypi/v/flordb.svg?nocache=1)](https://pypi.org/project/flordb/)

 FlorDB starts with the `print` and `logging` output of the scripts you already run as part of model training, and, over time, grows with you into sustained experiment tracking, model evaluation, and some measure of reproducibility.
-No new schema or service to adopt.
+No new server to spin up or service to adopt.

 ## 🌻 Why FlorDB?